muratk3n/thirdwave/en/2018/12/macro-mccollough.md

 which gives the first derivative, another difference is the second derivative.
 Same is applied to inflation.

-So we can have one variable increasing, the other decreasing, both increasing, etc. The combination gives 4 different outcomes which KM maps to "Quads" - Quad 1, Quad 2, so forth.
+So we can have one variable accelerating, the other decelerating, both accelerating, etc. (very important, not simply increase, 'accelerate' meaning increase of the increase).
+The combination gives 4 different outcomes which KM maps to "Quads" - Quad 1, Quad 2, so forth.

 Quad1 is good, and Quad2 is really good.
 In both growth is going up.
 In Quad2 growth and inf going up at the same time.
 Everyone wins